Greetings bloke, and Welcome aboard!!

 “Wahh, the strings on Beethoven’s fourth symphony in B. minor Op.
 5 don’t sound syrupy enough!!
-I need a better DAC!
-Wahh! *cries*

-It’s like that spoiled little girl on Willy Wonka who turned out to be a bad egg.
+It’s like that spoiled little girl in Willy Wonka who turned out to be a bad egg.

 The average person doesn’t have 7+ Amps & DACs around at their disposal to go back and forth with.
-I do, but that doesn’t make me special.

 Whew.
 That felt nice.

 One last thing: Anyone who writes or makes videos drooling over the Cobalt as if it’s the second coming of Jesus, is shilling for your cash.
 And I’m out.
-Mic drop.
-Lol.